RafalSprengel/Bakery/README.md

 ## Features
 * Adapts to different screen resolutions.
-* Uses a modern solution such as Grid Layout.
+* Uses a modern solutions such as Grid Layout.
 * Clear, animated mobile menu.
 * Very Light, only 104Kb (without pics)
 * Back to the top Button